 With the pervasive nature of acne many new treatments are popping up on the skin care and medical market to combat this commonplace cosmetic problem.
-Those with severe acne are reasonably concerned about using quality treatments for their acne scars.
+Those with severe acne and raging hormones that cause acne are reasonably concerned about using quality treatments for their acne scars.
 Many people with severe acne have tried treatment after treatment to no avail.

 Dark Spots vs. Acne Scars

-It is near impossible to assert what causes one individual to scar more than another, so the best way to preemptively avoid acne scarring is to develop a good healthy skin care routine.
+It is near impossible to assert the causes of why one person would scar more than others aside from certain puberty and genetic based reasons.
+However the best recommendations are based on our own habits i.e. get into the habit of not picking and ensuring you have a good skin care regime.
 You must force yourself not to pick, poke, or touch the pimples and wash your face twice a day with a gentle (particularly if you have sensitive skin) cleanser.

 Cannabidiol (CBD) oil is becoming a hot trend in the beauty and wellness community having infiltrated body care, skin care, and make-up.
 Due to novel studies, we know CBD oil is able to regulate sebum production, thus preventing and treating acne.
 Anecdotal reports say CBD oil can aid with dark spots and acne scars, though it is best to communicate with your doctor or dermatologist about a treatment plan.
 CBD could be used to ease pain and inflammation before and after conventional laser treatments.

 It is a cannabinoid from the cannabis plant and works on the endocannabinoid system.
 The stress-reducing and anti-inflammation properties of CBD also have promise for lessening acne scars.
 Cannabidiol is also an antioxidant.
 More studies are required to assess if CBD oil is a more effective treatment than current natural remedies.